THE FUJIFILM X100V: real life review

 Like some LEICA cameras, it is a range finder styled but with both an optical and an electronic view finder (OVF and EVF).
 In addition, the Fuji X100V has the option of having a small electronic little display, on the low right corner, when in optical mode, to assist you in focusing (electronic focus-assist window).

-weather sealed body except for the lens.
+The camera has an all metal body, which makes it sturdy and hit resistant, and has a weather sealed body except for the lens.
 To keep the lens size as smaller as possible Fujifilm decided not to make it dust and moisture proof, but you can still seal it by purchasing a lens filter (I bought one from NiSi).

 Fujifilm X100V specs: